whofferbert/guitar-midi-contraption/README.md

 # guitar-midi-contraption
+The funnest contraption.
+Not limited to guitars!

+---

 A collection of scripts for various pieces of hardware, which allow for wireless midi signalling with analog electronics

-Most things like IPs and ports are coded in multiple files, without a central config or build script.
+Most things like IPs and ports are coded in the files you would expect, without a central config or build script.

 ---